pattern-lab/patternlab-node/.github/CONTRIBUTING.md

 No pull request is too small.
 Check out any [up for grabs issues](https://github.com/pattern-lab/patternlab-node/labels/up%20for%20grabs) as a good way to get your feet wet, or add some more unit tests.

 ## Guidelines
-1. Please keep your pull requests concise and limited to **ONE** substantive change at a time.
-This makes reviewing and testing so much easier.
+* Fork the repo on Github and install the developer version using Git.
+* Create a new branch in your fork and push your changes in that fork.
-2. _ALWAYS_ submit pull requests against the [dev branch](https://github.com/pattern-lab/patternlab-node/tree/dev).
+* _ALWAYS_ submit pull requests against the [dev branch](https://github.com/pattern-lab/patternlab-node/tree/dev).
 If this does not occur, I will first, try to redirect you gently, second, port over your contribution manually if time allows, and/or third, close your pull request.
 If you have a major feature to stabilize over time, talk to @bmuenzenmeyer about making a dedicated `feature-branch`
+* Please keep your pull requests concise and limited to **ONE** substantive change at a time.
+This makes reviewing and testing so much easier.
+* Whatever commits you make in the project through a pull request , it should reference the issue you are adressing.
+For any Pull Request that you send, you should mention the issues which you are working for.
+This makes a lot more easier to review the PR.
-3. If you can, add some unit tests using the existing patterns in the `./test` directory
+* If you can, add some unit tests using the existing patterns in the `./test` directory
+* If you are working on a large enhancement that might include multiple file changes, please make sure that you first open an issue adressing what enhancements you want to include and then open the Pull Request.
+This will result in a more systematic way for us to review your contribution also.

 ## Coding style
 Two files combine within the project to define and maintain our coding style.